• Disease Overview

 Signs & Symptoms

-Individuals with Marfan syndrome may have several distinct facial features including a long, narrow skull (dolichocephaly), deep-set eyes (enophthalmos), an abnormally small jaw (micrognathia) that may be recessed farther back than normal (retrognathia), abnormally flat cheek bones (malar hypoplasia), and an abnormal downward slant to the eyes (downward slanting palpebral fissures).
-Affected individuals may also exhibit a highly-arched roof of the mouth (palate), teeth that are crowded together and upper and lower teeth that do not meet (align) properly when biting (malocclusion).
+Individuals with Marfan syndrome may have several distinct facial features including a long, narrow skull (dolichocephaly), deep-set eyes (enophthalmos), an abnormally small jaw (micrognathia) that may be recessed farther back than normal (retrognathia), abnormally flat cheek bones (malar hypoplasia) and a downward slant to the eyes (downward slanting palpebral fissures).
+Affected individuals may also exhibit a highly arched roof of the mouth (palate), teeth that are crowded together and upper and lower teeth that do not meet (align) properly when biting (malocclusion).

 Individuals with Marfan syndrome commonly develop abnormalities of the eyes, especially nearsightedness (myopia), which may develop early in childhood and become progressively worse.
 Approximately 60 percent of individuals develop displacement of the lenses of the eyes away from the center of the eye (ectopia lentis).
 Ectopia lentis may occur at birth or later in life and may remain stable or become progressively worse.

-Some individuals with Marfan syndrome may develop distended air pockets near the top of the lungs (apical pulmonary blebs), which can predispose individuals to a leak of air within the chest cavity and lung collapse that occurs for no readily apparent reason (spontaneous pneumothorax).
-In some cases, pneumothorax can recur in the same lung or even the opposite lung (recurrent pneumothorax).
+Some individuals with Marfan syndrome may develop distended air pockets near the top of the lungs (apical pulmonary blebs) which can predispose individuals to a leak of air within the chest cavity and lung collapse that occurs for no readily apparent reason (spontaneous pneumothorax).
+In some people, pneumothorax can recur in the same lung or even the opposite lung (recurrent pneumothorax).
+Marfan syndrome can be associated with blockage of the upper airway during sleep (obstructive sleep apnea) that can impair lung and heart function if severe and left untreated.

 Some affected individuals may develop widening or bulging of the sac (dura) that surrounds the spinal cord (dural ectasia).
-This condition usually does not cause symptoms (asymptomatic), but has been associated with lower back pain and can cause pinching of a nerve leading to abnormal sensations or muscle performance in the legs.
+This condition usually does not cause symptoms (asymptomatic) but has been associated with lower back pain and can cause pinching of a nerve leading to abnormal sensations or muscle performance in the legs.
 Affected individuals may also developed stretch marks (striae atrophicae) of the skin without an obvious cause.
-Some affected individuals may have an inguinal, umbilical or surgical hernia, in which a weakened portion of the pelvic or abdominal wall shows external bulging and even protrusion of a small segment of the intestines.
+Some affected individuals may have an inguinal, umbilical or surgical hernia, in which a weakened portion of the pelvic or abdominal wall shows external bulging, sometimes allowing protrusion of a small segment of the intestines.

 • < Previous section